 By turning away from worldly ideologies, we draw closer to God (Jas.
 4:8) and hear him more clearly (1 Pet.
 4:2).

 In Romans 12:2, Paul says, “Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”

 And this testing means “testing out” a godly life.
 And we “test out” God’s ways, we’re able to confirm that following his ways are good, acceptable, and perfect!

 So the longer you persist in godly living, the more confident you become in future decisions.
 And it all starts with a test-drive.

-3. CONFESS ANY SIN: To keep out anything that would desensitize you to God’s leading and commit this decision to Jesus.
+Confess, repent, and stay away from any sin that would desensitize you to God’s leading.
+And commit this decision to Jesus.